sister-software/keywork/site/docs/overview/installation.md

 $ yarn add keywork
 ```

-If you're building a React app, make sure to add the peer dependencies
+If you're building a React app, make sure to add the peer dependencies:

 ```shell title=Run in the root of your Cloudflare Worker project.
 $ yarn add react react-dom